KoHomerHu/unstructured_highdim_bo/README.md

 <p align="center">
   <img src="./figures/figure_05_20.png" alt="figure_05_20.png" width="500"/>
 </p>
+the
 In this experiment, after 20 initial points were generated from Sobol, vanilla BO was run for 80 iterations and then switched to TuRBO-1 to run for 100 iterations, the result is compared to running vanilla BO only for 180 iterations.
 Since the levy4_25 values are negative and with random noise, I transformed them by $\log(-y + 0.15)$.

+[28/05/2024] Refactored the code and implemented methods for